Picovoice/leopard/binding/ios/README.md

 ## Usage

-Add the Leopard model file to `Xcode` and create an instance of the engine:
+Add the Leopard model file in `Xcode` by:

+1. Either creating a model in [Picovoice CAT Console](https://picovoice.ai/cat/) or get the default model in [/lib/common/leopard_params.pv](/lib/common/leopard_params.pv).
+2. Add the model as a bundled resource by selecting Build Phases and adding it to Copy Bundle Resources step.

+Create an instance of the engine:

 ```swift
 import Leopard